dungscout96/prompt-experiment/README.md

 - **Experiment Details**: View detailed information about any experiment
 - **Auto-Save**: All experiments are automatically saved with unique IDs
 - **HED Validation**: Automatic validation of generated annotations with quality metrics
+- **LLM Quality Grading**: Automatic quality assessment of annotations using an LLM (e.g. mistral:latest) on a scale of 0-10
   - Real-time validation of extracted annotations
   - Issue counting and color-coded quality indicators
   - Green: 0 issues, Yellow: 1-3 issues, Red: >3 issues